 When she first arrived at university, Jagriti had never studied Computer Science before, and signed up for an ‘intro’ class, designed for people like herself.
 However, the class was extremely difficult and she and her friends struggled with it.
 “It affected our self-worth for years after, because the way you’re taught and your education can affect how you see yourself.
 That experience made me think of how education can affect self-esteem,” said Jagriti.

-Although the seed had been planted, Jagriti graduated from Cal Tech and joined NASA’s Jet Propulsion Labs, where she was part of a 30-odd member team building the Autonomous Planning Systems for the Perseverance Rover.
+Although the seed had been planted, Jagriti Agrawal graduated from Cal Tech and joined NASA’s Jet Propulsion Labs, where she was part of a 30-odd member team building the Autonomous Planning Systems for the Perseverance Rover.
 JPL also had a fairly extensive education programme and Jagriti began teaching through this.
 “I had also tutored kids, especially those living in women’s shelters,” she says.

 Pivot into education